The World is Changing.

 Pediatric Hospitals and NICUs/PICUs in acute care hospitals face unique challenges in disaster preparedness due to high-complexity equipment and vulnerable patient populations.

-With a unique focus on Continuous Readiness, GRP provides specialized disaster preparedness solutions and training tailored to the specific needs of neonatal and pediatric intensive care units, ensuring the safety and continuity of critical care services.
+With a focus on Continuous Readiness, GRP provides specialized disaster preparedness solutions and training tailored to the specific needs of neonatal and pediatric intensive care units, ensuring the safety and continuity of critical care services.

 Preparedness is Evolving